Raleigh RSW Compact, >1974. Bad fold, not compact, balloon tyres, weighed a ton

 May 2016 Back in action (bike, new seatpost and me)!

-March 2018 I noticed there is now a similar 2017 review on Cycling UK’s website that reaches similar conclusions here.
+March 2018 I noticed there is now a 2017 review on Cycling UK’s website that reaches similar conclusions here.